arsalanator/user-facing-frontend-for-appointment-system-with-React-Typescipt/README.md

-# user-facing-frontend-for-appointment-system-with-React-Typescipt
+# appointment-system
-This is frontend for "appointment system" application being written in React, Typescript
+This is an application that allows users to create appointments and doctors to create available appointment slots